donnay/interesting-octopus/src/pages/docs/character-life/char-life-tables.md

       P = perment
       I = Instantenous

-# Life Generation System Tables
+#5 - Life Generation System

         1. WHAT DOES IT EAT ?
            organic matter    > 4